-Is it possible to travel Switzerland by train in 5 days?
+Is it possible to travel Switzerland by train in five days?

-Back in the 17th century, it was common practice for wealthy Brits and Scandinavians to embark on a Grand Tour of Europe in order to expand their horizon.
+In the 17th century, it was common practice for wealthy Brits and Scandinavians to embark on a Grand Tour of Europe to expand their horizons.
 With its rough nature and mysterious alpine peaks, Switzerland started to play a key role in this journey by the 19th century.

-The popular Grand Train Tour of centuries past has seen a revival as of late.
+The popular Grand Train Tour of centuries past has recently seen a revival.
 Instead of taking several weeks to explore Switzerland (as was common), today's Grand Train Tour of Switzerland provides all the highlights during a trip lasting one to two weeks.
 But for some globetrotters, spending two weeks in Switzerland is wishful thinking, so we often get asked: "How can we see most of Switzerland in just a few days?"

 Here is our recommended itinerary for Switzerland by train in five days, starting at Zurich Airport (ZRH):